| | Disclaimer yadda yadda… YMMV YOLO |

 Setup Ceph Core Services

-Assume all commands from here on are run as root on node n1 unless specified otherwise.
+| | Assume all commands from here on are run as root on node n1unless specified otherwise. |

 Install ceph-deploy and calamari on n1

-yum -y install ceph-deploy calamari-server calamari-clients
+yum -y install ceph-deploy calamari-server calamari-clientscalamari-ctl initializeSetup the Ceph Cluster

-Below commands should be run as the cephdeploy user.
-The osd prepare command will take a while to complete.
+| | Below commands should be run as the cephdeploy user.
+The osd preparecommand will take a while to complete. |

 su - cephdeploy